temnovati/LuaTelegramBot/README.md

 A simple and lightweight Telegram Bot API wrapper for Lua.
 This library provides an easy way to create Telegram bots with features like buttons, commands, and message handling.

+## Warning

+This API was made by AI, don't hate me pls!!! :(

 ## Features

 - Simple command handling
 - Inline keyboard buttons
-- Button effects (remove and reappear)
-- Message editing
+- Message editing and deletion
 - Easy to use API

 ## Installation